FOREX-Yen edges up, mood still shaky after bond sell-off

 Sterling dipped 0.2 percent to $1.3218, having hit a two-week low of $1.3139 hit overnight, as investors awaited a Bank of England policy decision.
 An appearance by Mark Carney and colleagues in parliament last week suggested the Bank would look through an improvement in some economic data which has given the pound support since it cut interest rates to record lows and reintroduced an asset-purchase programme in August.

 Switzerland's central bank on Thursday held its negative interest rates at record low levels despite mounting criticism that the policy has hurt banks and pensions.
-(Additional reporting by Lisa Twaronite in Tokyo; Editing by Toby Chopra and Alexander Smith)
+(Additional reporting by Lisa Twaronite in Tokyo; Editing by Toby Chopra)